survivejs/react-book/manuscript/02_developing_with_webpack.md

 ### Setting Up Configuration Target for `npm start`

 To keep things simple, I've defined a custom `merge` function that concatenates arrays and merges objects.
 This is convenient with Webpack.
-Hit
+Execute

 ```bash
 npm i webpack-merge --save-dev